nakurahe/leetcode_practice/take_aways.md

             <!-- i is odd -->
         }
         ```
-    - `>>` is the[ bitwise right shift operator](https://docs.oracle.com/javase/tutorial/java/nutsandbolts/op3.html).
+    - `>>` is the[bitwise right shift operator](https://docs.oracle.com/javase/tutorial/java/nutsandbolts/op3.html).
 It will convert the decimal integer to binary digit and then do the shift.
         ```
         x = 00111011;
         x >> 2;